The fourth quarter, with all its many holidays, seems to arrive earlier each year.

 You see, I know that I’m not just in the gift business.
 I’m in the business of creating memories and magic.

-That is why I created my gift business and then a digital magazine for the industry and the other services that accompany it.
+That is why I created my gift business and the other services that accompany it.
 That is also why I’m still working it long after the age that most people retire and enjoy the good life.
 I’m not in it for the money.
 Been there.
 Have that.
 Sure, I love the challenge of making a profit — any true entrepreneur does.
 But that doesn’t create the magic.

 The magic doesn’t come from being better than my competition or trying to create a better website or gift basket than they do.
 It comes from deep inside.
 The magic is what makes me sleep soundly at night and wake up excited to see another day.
 And when I do go to sleep that final time, it can be said that “I lived a magical life.”